 The Cordiant Compliance-enabled Document Vaults System is an object-based storage system with a private cloud-based architecture that can be deployed on-premise, or off-premise in a single tenant or multi-tenant infrastructure.

 Objects or Files are stored in Vaults.
 Essentially, two types of Vaults can be created:

 Sub Vaults can be created below a parent Vault.
 In this case, the Sub Vaults inherit the permissions and compliance metadata of the parent Vault by default.
 However, it’s also possible to define custom permissions for a Sub Vault, which is different from the permissions of a parent Vault.

-The bank can create Vaults for each customer relationship or account and store electronic copies of all the files that are specific to that account.
+Banks and Financial Institutions can create Vaults for each customer relationship or account and store electronic copies of all the files that are specific to that account.
 This may include Know Your Customer (KYC) documents, statutory and periodic financial statements as submitted by a credit-availing customer, credit sanction letter and supporting documents, credit renewal documents etc.